Brache Sparta F.C.

-Brache Sparta Football Club was a football club based in Luton, England.
+Brache Sparta Football Club is a football club based in Luton, England.
 The team was formed in 1960, and took its name from an area of Luton and the Czech side in vogue at the time they were formed.

 The club is affiliated to the Bedfordshire County Football Association.

 History

 Brache Sparta initially played in the Luton & District League at Stockwood Park, however in 1973, Brache, with help from the council, acquired Foxdell Recreation Ground and built a Clubhouse with an adjacent pitch.
 This meant that they could successfully apply for admittance into the South Midlands League for the 1975–76 season.

 After many struggles, promotion was eventually gained to the Premier League in 1985.
 However, this was met with the resignation of their Manager Barry Fancini and a mass exodus of players.
 As a result, the club was relegated.
 Though it wasn't long before Brache were back in the Premier League, regaining their place in 1988 under Barry O'Keefe.
 Kevin Millett then guided the team to the final of the Premier Division Cup; 2nd place in the league and to a Challenge Trophy Final the following term.